awsdocs/amazon-ec2-user-guide-windows/doc_source/nvme-ebs-volumes.md

 ## Install or upgrade the NVMe driver<a name="install-nvme-driver"></a>

 The AWS Windows AMIs for Windows Server 2008 R2 and later include the AWS NVMe driver\.
-If you are not using the latest AWS Windows AMIs provided by Amazon, see [Installing or Upgrading AWS NVMe Drivers](aws-nvme-drivers.md#install-nvme-drivers)\.
+If you are not using the latest AWS Windows AMIs provided by Amazon, see [Installing or upgrading AWS NVMe drivers](aws-nvme-drivers.md#install-nvme-drivers)\.

 ## Identifying the EBS device<a name="identify-nvme-ebs-device"></a>